 An executor or trustee may be appointed to administer a life estate and thereafter distribute assets to residuary beneficiaries.
 Or a trust may be created with discretionary or protective powers in respect of assets.

 The purpose of the trust and powers and duties of the trustee are specified in the testamentary trust created by the testator’s will.

 Trustee’s roles are also regulated by the Trusts Act.

 Generally a trustee must protect the assets and the beneficiaries’ financial and legal interests.
 In addition to managing their day-to-day financial needs, they should actively pursue all income opportunities and ensure the estate does not suffer financial detriment.

 This includes the performance of all executorial responsibilities referred to in Parts I and II of this Guide.

-Because the duration of the trust can extend for generations, management of assets and investments; ensuring assets are adequately maintained and insured adds an extra level of responsibility.
+Because the duration of the trust can extend for generations, management of assets and investments is essential; part of that is ensuring assets are adequately maintained and insured, which adds an extra level of responsibility.

-Some procedures that long term trustees should put in place include the following:-
+Some procedures that long term trustees should put in place include:

 - Appoint real estate agent to manage maintenance and condition of properties;